-The Inclusion Leader (Mrs Willis) has completed the accredited National SENCO Award, and liaises with many specialist services and outside experts, to ensure provision for our pupils is appropriate and meets all needs.
+The Inclusion Leader and Head of School (Mrs Willis) has completed the accredited National SENCO Award, and liaises with many specialist services and outside experts, to ensure provision for our pupils is appropriate and meets all needs.
 The school works closely with any external agencies that are relevant to individual students’ needs, including:

 - Educational Psychologist

 - CAMHS ( Child and adolescent mental health service)